 Pacific makes every effort to ensure student safety on campus and when off campus on clinical rotations.
 The University and Program recommend that all students be aware of their surroundings at all times and utilize common sense security techniques (i.e., keeping one hand free, locking your car and concealing valuables from view in your car.)
 Additionally, the University and Program recommend that students utilize any available safety systems present at clinical rotation sites, such as "security escorts to your car."
-If at any time a student does not feel safe in a clinical rotation site, the student is to notify the program immediately if a crime occurs.
+If at any time a student does not feel safe in a clinical rotation site, the student is to notify the program immediately.
+Students are expected to notify the program immediately if a crime occurs.